-With millions upon millions of journal articles being published every year it is impossible to keep up.
-Every month we ask some of our friends from PERUKI (Paediatric Emergency Research in UK and Ireland) to point out something that has caught their eye.
+With millions upon millions of journal articles published every year, it is impossible to keep up.
+Every month, we ask some of our friends from PERUKI (Paediatric Emergency Research in the UK and Ireland) to point out something that has caught their eye.

-Article 1: What’s on the kids Christmas list this year?
+Article 1: What’s on the kids’ Christmas list this year?

 What’s it all about?

 Pine et al. classified television viewing as high, moderate or light depending on a self-reported survey of viewing habits.
 They then drilled down a little further to determine if the kids watched mainly commercial television channels or those free from advertising.
-The study was done in the UK so think BBC vs ITV.
-A couple of weeks later they took these 98 children and had them take part in a little exercise where their teachers had them write a letter to Santa.
+The study was done in the UK, so think BBC vs ITV.
+A couple of weeks later they took these 98 children and had them participate in a little exercise where their teachers had them write a letter to Santa.
 Those children who had watched more television were more likely to ask for named products (Unicorn Poopsie Slime Surprise) than generic ones (a doll, a toy car)

 Why does it matter?